Unbind from a server in Directory Utility on Mac

 Click Unbind, authenticate as a user who has rights to terminate a connection to the Active Directory domain, then click OK.

-If you see an alert saying the credentials weren’t accepted or the computer can’t contact Active Directory, click Force Unbind to forcibly break the connection.
+If an alert indicates the credentials weren’t accepted or the computer can’t contact Active Directory, click Force Unbind to forcibly break the connection.

-If you forcibly unbind, Active Directory still contains a computer record for this computer.
+If you forcibly break the connection, Active Directory still contains a computer record for this computer.
 Let the Active Directory administrator know to remove the computer record.